jlam01/jlam01-machine-learning/july14.md

 ### B. Another useful method is pooling.
 Apply a 2x2 filter to one of your convolved images, and plot the result.
 In effect what have you accomplished by applying this filter?
 Can you determine from the code which type of pooling filter is applied, and the method for selecting a pixel value (see the following snippet)?
 Did the result increase in size or decrease?
-Why would this method be method?
+Why would this method be useful?
 Stretch goal:  again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.